 PuTTy is the most popular SSH clients for Windows-based systems.
-It’s very small is size and easy use.
-Most of people in Linux world prefer to use putty.
+It’s very small in size and easy use.
+Most of the people in Linux world prefer to use putty.
 But they are aware that there are many tools available to provides many features which putty doesn’t have.
 I have used many ssh clients and adding 5 Alternatives of PuTTY client below which I found better.
 I hope you will get some experience with them

 Alternatives of PuTTy for Windows –